 🥗 I N G R E D I E N T S

-2 cup chopped vegetables of choice (carrots, zucchini, green beans, sweet potato, squash)
+1 cup chopped carrots ( or vegetables of choice; green beans, sweet potato, squash)

 ½ cup coconut milk (optional, but divine)

 1 1/2 tbsp vegan butter or coconut oil